OptimalBits/navcodec/Readme.md

 [Ubuntu HOWTO: Install and use the latest FFmpeg and x264](http://ubuntuforums.org/showthread.php?t=786095)

-Todo
+Roadmap
 -

-- Make Asynchronous.
-- multiple pass encoding.
+- Multiple pass encoding.
 - Add support for libavfilter.

 License